From catwalks to news, Pakistan's transgender community aims to shift attitudes

 Sana Yasir, an intersex educator and physician, said Pakistan was becoming more tolerant of transgender people but acceptance was not yet widespread with many people confusing gender identity with sexual orientation.

-“(People) assume being trans means one has a certain orientation, and harness hate against homosexuals, which then shows in their transphobic behavior,” Yasir said.
+“(People) assume being trans means one has a certain orientation, and harness hate against homosexuals, which then shows in their transphobic behaviour,” Yasir said.

 While Malik is happy that the government is slowly bringing the community into the mainstream, she said the only way to get meaningful change if is “change begins at home”.